saket61195/Dracula_obsidian_theme/README.md

 ## Checkbox Styling

 Dracula Plus supports a wide number of alternate checkbox types.
-These allow you to call out tasks that are incomplete, canceled, rescheduled, etc. See below for availale checkbox types.
+These allow you to call out tasks that are incomplete, cancelled, rescheduled, etc. See below for availale checkbox types.

 ![screenshot](./checkbox_list.png)